viafanasyev/ast-builder/README.md

 ### Structure

 * src/ : Main project
-    * ast.h, ast.cpp : Definition and implementation of AST node, AST building, visualization and TeX conversion functions
+    * ast.h, ast.cpp : Definition and implementation of AST node, AST building, visualization and TeX conversion functions;
+    * ast-math.h, ast-math.cpp : Definition and implementation of mathematical functions for AST;
-    * ast-optimizers.h, ast-optimizers.cpp : Definition and implementation of AST optimizers
+    * ast-optimizers.h, ast-optimizers.cpp : Definition and implementation of AST optimizers;
-    * tokenizer.h, tokenizer.cpp : Definition and implementation of tokens and tokenizer functions
+    * tokenizer.h, tokenizer.cpp : Definition and implementation of tokens and tokenizer functions;
     * main.cpp : Entry point for the program.

 * test/ : Tests and testing library
-    * testlib.h, testlib.cpp : Library for testing with assertions and helper macros.
+    * testlib.h, testlib.cpp : Library for testing with assertions and helper macros;
-    * tokenizer_tests.cpp : Tests for tokenizer functions
+    * tokenizer_tests.cpp : Tests for tokenizer functions;
     * main.cpp : Entry point for tests.
 Just runs all tests.

 * samples/ : Samples of graphs